Xen Kria SOM Starter Kits Support

 sudo -s

-Locate image.fit file in /boot/image.fit, but location may vary dependent on release and tool used.
-One can search for it using find / -iname "image.fit".
+In /boot, you should find the image.fit file that was put there in step 1.
+The location and file name can vary depending on the release and tool used.
+You can search for it using find / -iname "image.fit".

 Create a guest0.cfg file with the following content: